 Trump indictment timeline — What happens after arraignment?

-So, what comes next after Trump's arraignment, when the former president is expected to plead "not guilty" to more than three dozen federal charges, including willful retention of classified information and obstruction of justice, over his handling of classified documents post-presidency?
+So, what comes next after Trump's arraignment, where the former president pleaded "not guilty" to more than three dozen federal charges, including willful retention of classified information and obstruction of justice, over his handling of classified documents post-presidency?

 Trump arraigned in Florida

-Trump's arraignment and trial will take place in the U.S. District Court in the Southern District of Florida, where the indictment against the former president was filed last week.
+The location for Trump's arraignment and eventual trial is the U.S. District Court in the Southern District of Florida, where the indictment against the former president was filed last week.
 Most of the alleged crimes described in the indictment occurred in or around Trump's Mar-a-Lago estate in Palm Beach.

-The former president is expected to surrender to U.S. marshals at the federal courthouse in downtown Miami, where he'll be booked and processed.
+The former president surrendered to U.S. marshals at the federal courthouse in downtown Miami to be booked and processed.

-Cameras have been prohibited in the courthouse, and there's little chance that the public will catch a glimpse of him during his arraignment.
+Cameras are prohibited in the courthouse, so the public did not get a glimpse of him during his arraignment.
 A group of media organizations sought to allow some photos to be taken, but the judge rejected the request.
-The courthouse complex is connected by underground tunnels, making it easier for Trump to evade the public.
+The courthouse complex is connected by underground tunnels, making it easier for Trump to enter and depart out of public view.

-At Trump's arraignment, which isn't expected to take long, Magistrate Judge Jonathan Goodman will set deadlines for federal prosecutors to turn over the evidence they've gathered to the defense.
+At Trump's arraignment, which lasted around 45 minutes, Magistrate Judge Jonathan Goodman set deadlines for federal prosecutors to turn over the evidence they've gathered to the defense.
 Then, court will adjourn until a later date.

 Discovery order